SaierLaboratory/TCDBtools/manuals/mkProteinClusters.md

 ## Summary
-This program performs hierarchical clustering of a set of proteins based on their BLAST scores and reports a dendogram (PMID: 29579047).
+This program performs hierarchical clustering of a set of proteins based on their BLAST scores and reports a dendogram.
 The scores can also be estimated using other programs, such as UBLAST, or the Smith-Waterman algorithm as implemented in SSEARCH.
 Several methods for merging clusters are supported (e.g., Ward, single-linkage, average linkage, etc.).
 The clustering is performed using the R statistical computing environment.